-Full, outline or reserved matters applications.
+161 Full, outline or reserved matters applications.

-Policy Indicator 3.
-Target Area Policy 7 Policy 43 Policy 44 Policy 48 Policy 54 Policy 7, Policy 43, Policy 44, Policy 48, Policy 54 - prioritise community uses.
-0 approvals contrary to policies. applications controny to a policy in any one year
+Policy 7, Policy 43, Policy 44, Policy 48, Policy 54 - prioritise community uses.
+0 approvals contrary to policies.
+Policy 44, Policy 48, Policy 54 - prioritise

 Trigger: Approval of 2 or more planning applications contrary to a policy in any one year.
 Reason: The National Park does not contain many sites used for employment or community facilities and any loss to other uses must continue to support the local community.
 Such sites are valuable to individual communities and a stringent threshold is appropriate.